su-ntu-ctp/6m-software-1.1-sd-intro/lesson.md

         - We will use [index.js](./src/index.js) as an example after cloning the repo.
         - Right-click the code and choose "Format Document with"
         - Select Prettier

+---

+## Part 4 - Installing Git, Forking, and Cloning Repos

+All software engineers use version control to manage and review project versions and to write code in teams.
+Version control allows us to track which versions of our code have which features, and to write code in teams while avoiding potential conflicts.
+Git is the most popular version control system.

+### Installation

+Go to the Git downloads [page](https://git-scm.com/downloads) and follow the instructions based on the OS that you have.

+Upon successful installation, hitting `git --version` on Terminal should display the version number.

+> Learners will go through the full lesson on Git in the next lesson.

+It is good for learners to decide on a directory in their macines where they would clone all repositories into.

+Suggestion:

+MacOS: `~/sctp`
+Windows: `C:\Users\<your username>\sctp`

+### Forking and Cloning

 - Forking the repo (copying a repo)
     - Go to Github, and fork this [directory](https://github.com/su-ntu-ctp/6m-software-1.1-sd-intro) by clicking on the "Fork" button
     <img src="./assets/Forking_Repo.png" />